Shevdeyash/Smartmeter/README.md

 The project uniquely features a **hidden, compact meter box** that sits behind switchboards and monitors connected appliances.
 This allows precise appliance-level tracking, distinguishing it from many generic smart meters in the market.

+ This repo doesn't consist of the entire project work/code for security reasons but would provide u the base design were u could show your creativity and talent.

 ---

 ## 🚀 Features